official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 *  Iraq had “proved that the material balance for R400 bombs was complete”.

-221 UN Security Council, 14 August 1998, ‘Letter dated 5 August 1998 from the Deputy Prime Minister of Iraq addressed to the President of the Security Council’ (S/1998/718).
+[^221]: UN Security Council, 14 August 1998, ‘Letter dated 5 August 1998 from the Deputy Prime Minister of

 124

-The Report of the Iraq Inquiry1.1  |  UK Iraq strategy 1990 to 2000

 *  The missing 155mm shells were less than 5 percent of the total stock, and had been destroyed in early 1991 when a truck was set on fire.
 The remnants were